Bite-Sized Learning Guide: Tips, Benefits & Importance

-Bite-sized elearning modules are small, self-contained elearning information nuggets.
+Bite-sized elearning modules are small, self-contained information nuggets.
 They typically range in duration from 1 to 15 minutes and are usually focused on one or two tightly defined learning objectives.
-This is in contrast to more conventional elearning modules, which can take between 30 and 60 minutes (or longer) to consume and have a wider range of objectives.
+Here are a few examples.
+In contrast, more conventional elearning modules can take between 30 and 60 minutes (or longer) to consume and have a wider range of objectives.

-In addition to general learner preference for bite-sized learning, here are three good reasons to consider adopting it.
+In addition to general learner preference for bite-sized learning, here are three great reasons why you should consider adopting it.

 1. It takes less time to consume and is more flexible

-Increasingly, employers are squeezing training into gaps in employees’ schedules, rather than allocating extended blocks of study time.
+Employers are increasingly squeezing training into gaps in employees’ schedules, rather than allocating extended blocks of study time.
 Elearning pieces that are designed to be meaningful in a short session (10-15 minutes) fit more easily into this model.

 Bite-sized nuggets also tend to be better than larger modules for just-in-time support.
 For example, if an employee needs a refresher on a seldom-used software feature, they probably want it immediately.
-In this case it’s more meaningful and convenient for the employee to watch a simple 2-minute video on that one feature rather than wading through a 60-minute module that talks about all of the software features.
+In this case it’s more meaningful and convenient for the employee to watch a simple 2-minute video on that particular feature, rather than wading through a 60-minute module that covers all of the software features.

-Generally speaking, the design of larger, monolithic courses makes assumptions about how and why learners access and navigate them — or worse, imposes how the learners must do these things.
-In contrast, bite-sized nuggets can be combined and consumed in flexible ways.
+Bite-sized nuggets can be combined and consumed in flexible ways.
 For example, one learner can access nuggets A, C and D, and another can access C, B and A, depending on their preferences and immediate needs.
-Learners only have to work through the topics (nuggets) that are meaningful to them, and they can access them in the order that makes the most sense for their needs.
+Learners only have to work through the topics (nuggets) that are meaningful to them, and access them in an order that meets their needs.

 2. Shorter sessions suit modern learners